 During the first two years of the program, students serve as teaching assistants for survey courses in American, British, and World Literature in the Department of English.
 During their final year, the funding package is as follows: for one semester, students TA or AI in a Creative Writing course; for the other semester, students receive a full fellowship equivalent to one semester of TA salary.
 The fellowship comes with no responsibilities other than to concentrate on the thesis.

-The 9-month TA stipend for the 2021-2022 academic year was $19,000.
-The 9-month AI stipend for for the 2021-2022 academic year was $21,000.
-UT provides all eligible AGS employees with 100% premium support for AcademicBlue SHIP, the student health insurance plan.
+The 9-month TA stipend for the 2022-2023 academic year is $19,570.
+The 9-month AI stipend for for the 2022-2023 academic year is $21,630.
+UT provides all eligible Academic Graduate Student employees with 100% premium support for AcademicBlue SHIP, the student health insurance plan.
 You can learn more about UT Academic Graduate Student Employee insurance options here.